|

 only a barely motorable road and thoroughly neglected during the

-years of war.
-"My children are schooling.
-We live mostly by fishing and honey gathering during the season.
-Drinking water is a problem in our area during the dry season," she said, adding hopefully that someone would solve the water problem soon.
 These coastal peoples were traditionally forest wardens who protected the jungle which provided their livelihoods.
 Living in the jungle, they never required the sanitation and other facilities that are part and parcel of modern life.
 Now living among urbanites, these indigenous tribes still retain parts of their traditional lifestyles.
 This primitive lifestyle is frowned upon by modern eastern society and they are thus relegated to the lowest caste in the regions they inhabit, because they are caught, cruelly between these two worlds.
-An expert view Dr. Patrick Harrigan, is involved in research on veddahs and is part of The Living Heritage Trust, that advocates the recognition of Sri Lanka’s indigenous people and currently serves as Executive Director of Sri Lanka Children’s Trust.
-Harrigan says that east coastal veddahs themselves claim they are aboriginal (adivasi) Veddas (Vedar parampari).
-For anthropologists, international agencies like the United Nations, and others who study or work with tribal peoples, peoples’ own tradition is sufficient evidence in itself.
-"So, yes, since at least anthropologists C.G. and Brenda Z. Seligmann published their 1911 account of east coast veddahs, these people have been accepted as veddas indigenous to Sri Lanka," he says.

 With regard to how these native people arrived in our country,

-Sri Lanka during or prior to the last ice age about 6000, when
+Sri Lanka during or prior to the last ice age about 6,000 years ago when

 the sea levels were low enough that India and Sri Lanka were one